 A brilliant student is in danger of losing a place at Cambridge University after being caught in "no man's land" over funding for his course.

-Eighteen-year-old asylum seeker Angel Versetti, pictured, is predicted to be one of the few students in the UK to get top marks in his International Baccalaureate.
+Eighteen-year-old asylum-seeker Angel Versetti is predicted to be one of the few students in the country to get top marks for his International Baccalaureate course.

 As a result, Angel, a student at Brockenhurst College in Hampshire, has been given a provisional place to study Land Economy at the university's Selwyn College this autumn.
 He is predicted to score 45 points in his IB, the highest possible score.

 Angel, who fled Russia three years ago with his mother to escape alleged persecution "because I look Chechen", has been told by the university he could not qualify for a loan as a home student because he did not have refugee status.
 "The fact that I will have lived in the European Union for over three years by the beginning of the academic year was, according to them, irrelevant," he said.